Living Learning Communities (LLCs)

 - Live in a Spanish-language-friendly environment

 Open to all first-year students majoring in Journalism.
-Students involved in the community take an introductory Journalism course (107/108, and/or 110) approved by their advisor and have the opportunity to interact with students who share their course of study, making the formation of study groups and support networks more convenient.
-Students are also eligible to participate in dedicated math and English sections with other students on the floor.
+Students involved in the community have the opportunity to interact with students who share their course of study, making the formation of study groups and support networks more convenient.
+Students living in the Journalism LLC will be enrolled in an introductory Journalism course to be taken in the fall semester (JOUR 103 or 110) as approved by their advisor.

 Goals